 — Jeff Gluck (@jeff_gluck) June 8, 2025

 Many pointed to the broadcast as a game-changer.
-One fan noted, “Broadcast absolutely made this race the best one of the season.
-Thanks @SportsonPrime @DaleJr the way they covered the battles, there was non stop action.”
+“Broadcast absolutely made this race the best one of the season.
+Thanks @SportsonPrime @DaleJr the way they covered the battles, there was non-stop action,” wrote a fan.

 Another chimed in, “Shows how important a broadcast is.
 This would be awful if Fox was broadcasting it.
 Night and day difference.”

-A third NASCAR fan echoed a similar sentiment, praising the production while throwing in a jab: “Broadcast excellent again.
+One X user praised the broadcast production quality while throwing in a jab: “Broadcast excellent again.
 Except for playing that Creedence riff over and over again all day.”

-One even gave props to the team of analysts: “It’s amazing what happens when cars go fast and the announcers actually enjoy the sport.”
+One even gave props to the team of analysts: “It’s amazing what happens when cars go fast and the announcers actually enjoy the sport,” wrote the fan.

-The enthusiasm spilled over into calls for a second race at Michigan.
-“Michigan really needs 2 races, this track is awesome for the next gen car,” one fan asserted.
+The enthusiasm spilled over into calls for a second race at the track.
+“Michigan really needs 2 races, this track is awesome for the next gen car,” an enthusiast asserted.